-injury.
-The spectrophotometric thiobarbituric acid-reactive substances assay used in the current study is extremely easy to use but is nonspecific; other substrates (e.g., aldehydes) can react with thiobarbituric acid (19).
+According to the results of real-time polymerase chain reaction (RT-PCR) in Experiment I, the key parameters affecting survival are ET-1 and iNOS.
+However, exogenous NO may have suppressed iNOS in the current study; therefore, we focused on ET-1.
+In Experiment I, we used MDA, an end-product of lipid peroxidation, to assess whether oxidative stress plays a role in the effect of VSOP-NO on I/R injury.
+The spectrophotometric thiobarbituric acid-reactive substances assay used in the current study is extremely easy to use, but is nonspecific; other substrates (e.g., aldehydes) can react with thiobarbituric acid (19).
 By contrast, 8-OHdG is a sensitive indicator of oxidative DNA damage.
 To determine if oxidative stress is an early factor in survival, 8-OHdG was used in Experiment II.
 We speculate that the critical benefit of VSOP-NO administration is the decrease in oxidative damage and ET-1 upregulation, resulting in inactivation of inflammatory responses and protection of SECs and hepatocytes.

-In our study, VSOP-NO decreased the incidence of initial death because of long warm ischemia.
-Several studies have demonstrated the relationship between the duration of warm ischemia and posttransplant survival in pig (20) and rat (21) models.
-We chose 60 min as the critical time for prolonged warm ischemia because a 1-week survival rate of less than 10% is appropriate for primary nonfunction, in which we observed decreased oxidative damage and ET-1 upregulation, which we consider key effects of VSOP-NO.

-In the liver, iNOS is not expressed under normal circumstances; however, under certain conditions, iNOS has either a protective or toxic effect (22).
+In our study, VSOP-NO decreased the incidence of initial death due to long warm ischemia.
+Several studies have demonstrated the relationship between the duration of warm ischemia and post-transplant survival in pig (20) and rat (21) models.
+We chose 60 min as the critical time for prolonged warm ischemia because a 1-week survival rate of <10% is appropriate for primary nonfunction, in which we observed decreased oxidative damage and ET-1 upregulation, which we consider key effects of VSOP-NO. In the liver, iNOS is not expressed under normal circumstances; however, under certain conditions, iNOS has either a protective or toxic effect (22).
 In hepatic I/R injury, iNOS exacerbates liver injury (23).
-In addition, iNOS expression is known to be downregulated by steroids, tumor growth factor-β, the heat shock response, p53, and NO itself (24).
+In addition, iNOS expression is known to be downregulated by steroids, tumor growth factor- β , the heat shock response, p53, and NO itself (24).
 In this study, exogenous NO decreased iNOS upregulation and suppressed the exacerbation of hepatic I/R injury.
 However, eNOS is constitutively expressed in SECs and is related to sinusoidal circulation (25).
-A previous report demonstrated that repopulation of SECs requires 12 to 48 hr in denuded sinusoids (26).
-Our results demonstrate eNOS upregulation 24 hr after transplantation.
+A previous report demonstrated that repopulation of SECs requires 12-48 h in denuded sinusoids (26).
+Our results demonstrated eNOS upregulation 24 h after transplantation.
 Shear stress has been reported as an inducer of eNOS production (27).
 In the current model, warm ischemia strongly injured SECs.
-In Experiment II-A, all parameters but one in group-control approached those in group-VSOP-NO by day 3, and no rats died.
-Our results demonstrate that 30-min warm ischemia is not crucial, and thus, hepatocyte damage could recover by 3 days.
-Hyaluronic acid, a parameter of sinusoidal endothelial injury, showed a different trend from the other parameters, increasing 6 to 24 hr after portal reperfusion but not recovering to the level in group-VSOP-NO within 72 hr.
-On the other hand, RECA-1 immunohistochemical analysis demonstrated that damaged SECs recovered within 24 hr of transplantation in group-VSOP-NO and within 72 hr in group-control.
-We hypothesize that VSOP-NO stimulated the early repopulation of the endothelial structure, resulting in eNOS upregulation 24 hr after portal reperfusion, but the recovery of hyaluronic acid indicates that the SECs require greater than 72 hr for adequate functional recovery.
+In Experiment II-A, all parameters but one in group-Control approached those in group-VSOP-NO by day 3 and no rats died.
+Our results demonstrate that 30-min warm ischemia is not crucial, and thus hepatocyte damage could recover by 3 days.
+Hyaluronic acid, a parameter of sinusoidal endothelial injury, showed a different trend from the other parameters, increasing 6-24 h after portal reperfusion but not recovering to the level in group-VSOP-NO within 72 h.
+On the other hand, RECA-1 immunohistochemical analysis demonstrated that damaged SECs recovered within 24 h of transplantation in group-VSOP-NO and within 72 h in group-Control.
+We hypothesize that VSOP-NO stimulated the early repopulation of the endothelial structure, resulting in eNOS upregulation 24 h after portal reperfusion, but the recovery of hyaluronic acid indicates that the SECs require >72 h for adequate functional recovery.